bensonngai02/ponzi/README.md

 # ponzi
-LISP Emulator
+SECD Machine LISP Functional Programming Language Emulator for Scheme
 ----------------

+*** NOTE to Dr. Gheith + TAs: Upon submission, 'make compile' - for function tests specifically, seems to work on Mac but not the Linux lab machines.
+However, 'make compile' should work for most, if not all the other tests (arithmetic, boolean, conditionals).
+To mitigate this, we have included the output for testing functions in ".output" file format, and also a screen recording of it working in ".mov" file format.
+Besides that, 'make run' to run the individual .ponzi files should work for all tests.
+To run this, please comment out the main method in compiler.cxx + uncomment the main method in secd.cxx.
+The instructions below can be followed. ***

 ##Compile + Run Program:
     - This is an absolutely not scuffed, genius way of creating our automated tests.
     - Due to fiddling around with Makefiles for too long, we've created a way to run tests with shell + make.

     ### Instructions:
         1. run `./create.sh [test name]` in Terminal
-            - For example, to run basic.scheme, run `./create.sh basic`.
+            - For example, to run square.scheme, run `./create.sh square`.
             - This creates a new Makefile with the commands + correct files to run
-            - Note: Make sure you're directory is simply ./cs429h_s22_pa_[username]
+            - Note: Make sure you're directory is "./cs429h_s22_pa_[username]"
                     - if permission denied, execute chmod +x ./create.sh in Terminal
-        2. run "make compile"
+        2. run `make compile`
             - This compiles the Scheme language input code into our revolutionary PONZI intermediate representation, and executes the instructions correctly, printing the output to a .out file found in /tests/scheme.